 The goal is to make these videos a living part of your family’s story, not just files sitting on a hard drive.
 Think about creating a digital time capsule that everyone can access and contribute to.
 You can organize clips by year or event, making it simple for anyone to find that one hilarious moment from a family vacation in the ‘90s.
 Imagine surprising your parents with a slideshow of their early years for their anniversary, or showing your kids what you looked like at their age.
 By sharing these videos, you’re not just looking back at the past—you’re creating new moments of connection in the present.
 This is your family’s legacy, and now you have the tools to share it for generations to come.

-Easy Ways to Share Your Videos
+Simple Ways to Share Videos With Family and Friends

 Once your tapes are digitized, sharing is incredibly simple.
 Most services, including YesVideo, offer a private online account where you can view and download your videos.
 From there, you can send a direct link to family and friends via email or text message, allowing them to watch instantly without downloading huge files.
 For a more personal touch, you can load the videos onto a USB thumb drive or create a custom DVD set.
 These make wonderful, heartfelt gifts for birthdays, anniversaries, or holidays, giving your loved ones a tangible copy of your shared history.